yiisoft/docs/guide/en/security/authorization.md

 You can use [migrations](db-migrations.md) to initialize and modify hierarchy via APIs offered by `\Yiisoft\Rbac\ManagerInterface`.

-Create new migration using `./vendor/bin/yii migrate/create init_rbac` then impement creating a hierarchy:
+Create new migration using `./vendor/bin/yii migrate/create init_rbac` then implement creating a hierarchy:

 ```php
 <?php